ouillie/terminalle/README.md

 to toggle window visibility or quit.

 Based on [VTE](https://wiki.gnome.org/Apps/Terminal/VTE),
-the business logic of this python package is contained entirely within [a concise ~150-line file](terminalle/terminalle.py) -- which mostly just configures keyboard shortcuts -- making it easy to modify for alternative uses.
+the business logic of this Python package is contained entirely within [a concise ~150-line file](terminalle/terminalle.py) -- which mostly just configures keyboard shortcuts -- making it easy to modify for alternative uses.